Fever: Advantages and disadvantages

-PGE2 is the ultimate mediator of the febrile response.
-The setpoint temperature of the body will remain elevated until PGE2 is no longer present.
-PGE2 acts on neurons in the preoptic area (POA) through the prostaglandin E receptor 3 (EP3).
-EP3-expressing neurons in the POA innervate the dorsomedial hypothalamus (DMH), the rostral raphe pallidus nucleus in the medulla oblongata (rRPa), and the paraventricular nucleus (PVN) of the hypothalamus.
-Fever signals sent to the DMH and rRPa lead to stimulation of the sympathetic output system, which evokes non-shivering thermogenesis to produce body heat and skin vasoconstriction to decrease heat loss from the body surface.
-It is presumed that the innervation from the POA to the PVN mediates the neuroendocrine effects of fever through the pathway involving pituitary gland and various endocrine organs.

 Management

 Fever does not necessarily need to be treated, and most people with a fever recover without specific medical attention.
 Although it is unpleasant, fever rarely rises to a dangerous level even if untreated.
 Damage to the brain generally does not occur until temperatures reach 40.0 C, and it is rare for an untreated fever to exceed 40.6 C. Treating fever in people with sepsis does not affect outcomes.
 Small trials have shown no benefit of treating fevers of 38.5 C or higher of critically ill patients in ICUs, and one trial was terminated early because patients receiving aggressive fever treatment were dying more often.

 According to the NIH, the two assumptions which are generally used to argue in favor of treating fevers have not been experimentally validated.
 These are that (1) a fever is noxious, and (2) suppression of a fever will reduce its noxious effect.
 Most of the other studies supporting the association of fever with poorer outcomes have been observational in nature.
 In theory, these critically ill patients and those faced with additional physiologic stress may benefit from fever reduction, but the evidence on both sides of the argument appears to be mostly equivocal.